 #5.
 Hard Credit Inquiries and New Credit – 10%

 Hard inquiries on your credit report can have a major effect.
-It may seem like each time someone pulls it, the matter is only minor and won’t affect anything for years to come; however these little bits of documentation stay there until they’re resolved or removed by another party pulling an individual’s file (a lender).
-If you’ve had many hard inquires with short periods between them then this information could show up.
-You can read about the Difference Between Hard and Soft Credit Inquiries which is help you in understand.
+It may seem like each time someone pulls it, the matter is only minor and won't affect anything for years to come; however, these little bits of documentation stay there until they're resolved or removed by another party pulling an individual's file (a lender).
+If you've had many hard inquiries with short periods between them then this information could show up.

-When you are looking over your first credit report, it’s important to keep in mind that there is a lot of information and not all items will have an impact on improving the score.
-Understanding what comprises each item can help prioritize those steps which might be most helpful towards building strong financial habits!
+When you are looking over your first credit report, it's important to keep in mind that there is a lot of information, and not all items will have an impact on improving the score.
+Understanding what comprises each item can help prioritize those steps which might be most helpful toward building strong financial habits!

 Call on (888) 803-7889 & Build your credit score now!